meilisearch/documentation/learn/core_concepts/indexes.md

 ## Index creation

 If you try to add documents or settings to an index that does not already exist, Meilisearch will automatically create it for you.

-You can also create indexes manually using the [create index endpoint](/reference/api/indexes.md#create-an-index).
+### Explicit index creation

+You can explicitly create an index with custom search settings using the [create index endpoint.](/reference/api/indexes.md#create-an-index) Once created, you can add documents using the [add documents endpoint.](/reference/api/documents.md#add-or-update-documents) Though accomplished using a single command, the index creation and document addition actions are separate.
+Hence, it is possible that one of them might not complete successfully.
+This can cause errors or missing documents.

 ## Index UID